angr/cle/README-SMEAGLE.md

  - Tim:
    - Write out high level approach
    - need to complement this with C++ interface to get callsites into Python.
 Only need for callsites for now, unless speed is an issue in the future.
+ - DW_TAG_subrange_type in libpetsc.so has a dwarf expression and not number, right now we pass
  - How to handle `DW_TAG_GNU_formal_parameter_pack`?
 Right now we return the first child (but this is wrong) see dyninst libpcontrol.so
  - we need to add / parse [fortran types](https://docs.oracle.com/cd/E19957-01/805-4939/6j4m0vn6m/index.html) right now just Unknown
  - return type allocator does not correctly handle struct/union
  - void pointers don't seem to show up in dwarf with global variables, without they do.
+ - `__ARRAY_SIZE_TYPE__` and `sizetype` in types.py
+ - look at hpctoolkit libs to find example that suggests loading with blob - some kind of wrapped dwarf?
  - function as parameter doesn't have name, variable info, nothing, empty subroutine.
 We think there is missing dwarf information.
  - need to look again at 8 byte analysis (not entirely right)
  - eventually will want wrapper that uses cle to do Matt's special location parsing - "offsets"